 In a recent healthcare system review, leaders celebrated a 30% drop in AHT across their call centers.
+Abandonment rates came down.
 On paper, it looked like a win.
 But within weeks, patient satisfaction scores dropped, complaint volumes spiked and first-call resolutions fell off.
-The agents were faster — but not better.
+The agents were faster—but not better.
 They were rushed.
 Stressed.
 Missing the moments that mattered.

 It wasn't their fault.
 It was the system's.

-That’s when the organization adopted a Balanced Scorecard approach, and everything started to change.
+That's when the organization adopted a Balanced Scorecard approach—not just for the call center, but for the entire organization.
+And everything started to change.

-What Is a Balanced Scorecard — and Why Your Healthcare Organization Needs One
+What Is a Balanced Scorecard and Why Your Entire Healthcare Organization Needs One

-The Balanced Scorecard allows managers to view performance across four interrelated dimensions:
+The Balanced Scorecard allows managers to view call center performance across four interrelated dimensions:

-• Patient Experience: Are our patients satisfied?
+- Patient Experience: Are our patients satisfied?
 Do we resolve their needs the first time they call?
-These are vital customer service and customer satisfaction metrics.
+These are vital customer service and patient satisfaction metrics.

 The Danger of Managing by a Single Metric

-Back in Heather’s call center, she remembers when every agent had a target AHT pinned to their monitors.
-“Get them off the line in under six minutes,” her former supervisor used to say.
-That narrow focus meant cutting short important conversations, avoiding complex questions, and transferring tough calls to someone else.
+Back in Heather's call center, she remembers when every agent had a target AHT pinned to their monitors.
+"Get them off the line in under six minutes," her former supervisor used to say.
+That narrow focus created perverse incentives: cutting short important conversations, avoiding complex questions, and transferring tough calls to someone else just to keep the numbers low.

-According to industry data, 96% of patient complaints are tied not to clinical care — but to customer service experiences.
+According to industry data, 96% of patient complaints are tied not to clinical care, but to customer service experiences.
 Patients who experience poor phone interactions are four times more likely to switch providers.
 When you manage by speed alone, you lose what healthcare is supposed to be about: trust and connection.
-And while you might hit your key performance metrics, overall customer satisfaction plummets.
+And while you might hit your key performance metrics, overall customer satisfaction plummets—taking revenue, referrals, and reputation with it.

 From Numbers to Narratives: What Happens When You Balance the Score

-When Sarah’s center adopted a Balanced Scorecard model, the shift was immediate — and profound.
+When Heather's center adopted a Balanced Scorecard model, the shift was immediate and profound.

 According to The Australian, one healthcare system using this balanced strategy saw a 15% rise in Net Promoter Score and a 20% improvement in first-contact resolution after redesigning their approach using these integrated call center management tools.